OpenNebula/docs/source/open_cluster_deployment/networking_setup/vxlan.rst

 The VXLAN ID will be the same for every interface in a given network, calculated automatically by OpenNebula.
 It may also be forced by setting the ``VLAN_ID`` attribute in the :ref:`Virtual Network template <vnet_template>`.

-Additionally each VXLAN has associated a multicast address to encapsulate L2 broadcast and multicast traffic.
+Additionally, each VXLAN has an associated multicast address to encapsulate L2 broadcast and multicast traffic.
 By default, the address assigned will belong to the ``239.0.0.0/8`` range as defined by RFC 2365 (Administratively Scoped IP Multicast).
-In particular, the multicast address is obtained by adding the value of the attribute ``VLAN_ID`` to ``239.0.0.0/8`` base address.
+The multicast address is obtained by adding the value of the attribute ``VLAN_ID`` to ``239.0.0.0/8`` base address.

 Considerations & Limitations
 ================================================================================

 This driver works with the default UDP server port 8472.

-VXLAN traffic is forwarded to a physical device, this device can be set (optionally) to be a VLAN tagged interface, but in that case you must make sure that the tagged interface is manually created first in all the hosts.
+VXLAN traffic is forwarded to a physical device; this device can be set (optionally) to be a VLAN tagged interface, but in that case you must make sure that the tagged interface is manually created first in all the Hosts.

 .. important::